PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/class-components.md

 ## Accessing MSAL React context in a class component

-Since you can't use the `useMsal` hook to access the MSAL React context in a class component you have 2 other options.
+The `useMsal` hook can't be used to access the MSAL React context in a class component.
+This is because hooks can only be used in function components where you can use features without an instance.
+Because class components have instances, you have 2 other options.
 You can either use the raw context directly or you can use the `withMsal` higher order component to inject the context into your component's props. <!--IMsalContext?-->

 ### Accessing raw context

+The following snippet shows how to use the `MsalContext` to access the raw context in a class component.

 ```javascript
 import React from "react";